fbiego/openai-random-poem/README.md

 ### today's poem

-Programming is a language of its own
+Programming is like a puzzle
-It's a complex system of numbers and symbols
+it's a challenging game
-It's an art form, and a science rolled into one
+If you can solve it,

-A language that speaks to the machines
+you're not the same

-And tells them what to do
+You need to think ahead
-It's a powerful tool that brings so much to the table
+and anticipate the moves

-It's a challenge to master, and it takes some time
+It's a game of logic and ability
-But it's worth the effort, when you start to see the light
+that you need to prove

-Programming opens up a world of possibilities
+You have to write the code

-So many doors are opened when you have the knowledge
+and make it work
-You can create anything you can imagine
+It's like a jigsaw
-From the simplest of games to the most intricate websites
+without the perk

-Programming is a skill that can take you far
+It's time consuming but worth it
-You can craft your own future with it in your hand
+in the end

-Take the time to learn it, and you'll find
+Programming is a skill
-That programming can be your best friend.
+you can always depend